dargmuesli/nuxt-cookie-control/README.md

 // Switch to toggle the button that opens the configuration modal.
 isControlButtonEnabled: true,

+// Switch to toggle the concatenation of target cookie ids to the cookie description.
+isCookieIdVisible: false,

 // Switch to toggle the inclusion of this module's css.
 // If css is set to false, you will still be able to access your color variables.
 isCssEnabled: true,